 Find out more about Paignton Zoo and Environmental Park on their website.

-The WWCT is a registered education, scientific and conservation charity based around the South West that includes six zoos, nature reserves and habitats across the region.
+Wild Planet Trust is a registered education, scientific and conservation charity based around the South West that includes two zoos, a national nature reserve and two local nature reserves.

-- Sulawesi – studying and managing the critically endangered Sulawesi crested black macaque
+- Indonesia – working to safeguard the wild habitat of the critically endangered Sulawesi crested black macaque.

 - South West England – studies include whitebeam trees, the declining Large Blue Butterfly and Cirl Bunting, and the threatened ecosystems of the White-clawed crayfish and Hazel dormice.